 Terrence Tricco

-I am an Assistant Professor in the Department of Computer Science at the Memorial University of Newfoundland, and I am cross-appointed with the Department of Physics and Physical Oceanography.
+I am an Associate Professor in the Department of Computer Science at the Memorial University of Newfoundland, and I am cross-appointed with the Department of Physics and Physical Oceanography.
+I also Chair the Master's of Data Science program.

 I am a data scientist, astrophysicist, and computational scientist.
 I am broadly interested in synthetic data generation for a variety of domains and using a variety of techniques.
 I am interested in the numerical details of smoothed particle hydrodynamics in astrophysical settings, building high-performance simulation and analysis software, and using deep-learning techniques for generation of synthetic data.